jasonvanwyk/web-scrapper/docs/issues/general_learnings.md

 6. **Error Information Preservation**: Ensure error information is preserved throughout the processing pipeline and included in the final output.
 This helps with debugging and provides better feedback to users.

+7. **Notification on Errors**: Implement a notification system to alert users or administrators about errors, especially for automated processes that run without direct supervision.

 ## Component Design and Integration

 1. **Backward Compatibility**: When enhancing existing components, maintain backward compatibility to avoid breaking existing code.
 Use type checking and conditional logic to handle different input types gracefully.